 The uncomfortable truth is simple: if your project is not designed for AI collaboration, it will degrade under AI usage.

-This is the same shift I wrote about in How to Hyper-Optimise Claude Code.
+This is the same shift I wrote about in How to Hyper-Optimize Claude Code.
 Context is now architecture.
 If you do not control it deliberately, it controls you.

 1. The Problem: Why Most Claude Projects Break